 When an inpatient – a person receiving medical care in a hospital – has a slip and fall accident the hospital may be liable for injuries.
 Medical facilities and health care professionals owe a “duty of care” to their patients and part of that duty is ensuring that their patients do not suffer further injury while they are being treated or recovering from medical treatment performed in the hospital.
-Slip and fall accidents can cause serious injuries; particularly for the elderly.
+Patient accidents in hospitals including slip and fall accidents can cause serious injuries; particularly for the elderly.

 Patients who have undergone surgery or other medical treatments that involve heavy pain medications and sedatives are at increased risk for serious slip and fall injuries.
 A study completed by the National Council on Aging found that 30 percent of patient falls in a hospital or acute care setting result in serious injury.
 Some of the most common causes of inpatient slip and fall accidents include falling from a bed or chair and slipping on a slippery floor.

 How can hospitals and medical staff help prevent slip and fall accidents?

 It is vitally important that hospitals create and train their staff on fall prevention protocols and that nurses and other medical staff follow these protocols to protect their patients from a preventable fall in hospital.

 Many hospitals use new products meant to help reduce the risk of patient falls.
 Products include beds and chairs that are more difficult for a patient to get out of on their own, electronic monitoring devices in socks and patient restraints.
 Some of these solutions create other problems, making other solutions such as placing patients most at risk for slip and fall accidents close to nurse stations for easier monitoring more desirable.

 Failure to follow fall prevention protocols increase risk of inpatient falls